 Feels somewhat heavy on the wrist.
 Inconsistent battery life.

-ISO-certified dive watch with inner dial sun ray styling, analog display, date window, and depth measurements.
+Has inner dial sunray styling, analog display, date window, and depth measurements.
 Japanese quartz movement.
-Eco drive technology – never needs batteries.
-Easy buckle closure and mineral crystal protective window over face.
-Water-resistant to 990', can scuba dive with this watch.
-5-year warranty.
+Eco-drive technology – never needs batteries.
+Water-resistant to 990 feet, can scuba dive with it.

-One buyer was advised by a repair facility that the energy cell needs replacing every 5-7 years, and gaskets every 2-3 years.
-Plastic band has failed some wearers.
-Illuminated dial feature also has its limitations, so may not work well on night dives.
+One buyer was advised by a repair facility that the energy cell needs replacing every 5 to 7 years, and gaskets every 2 to 3 years.

 If you enjoy scuba diving, you know how important it is to have the right gear.
 While your fins, mask, and wetsuit are obviously crucial, a high-quality dive watch can also make your excursions a little easier.